qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 * A dimension id (Its type is `RegistryKey<World>`.
 An `Identifier` can be converted to `RegistryKey<World>`)
 * A dimension type.
 It defines the world height, skylight and other properties.
 (You can define your dimension types in json files.
 Then you can get it from the `DynamicRegistryManager`)
 * A chunk generator.
 It defines how to generate chunks.
+To create the chunk generator, you probably need to access the registries to get the biomes and other things via `DynamicRegistryManager`.

+A `DimensionOptions` contains a dimension type `RegistryEntry` and a chunk generator.

+In Mojang mapping, `DynamicRegistryManager` is `RegistryAccess`, `RegistryKey` is `ResourceKey`, `DimensionOptions` is `WorldStem`, `GeneratorOptions` is `WorldGenSettings`, `RegistryEntry` is `Holder`, `Identifier` is `ResourceLocation`.

 #### Dynamically Adding and Removing Dimensions